 Reduce Screen Time: Blue light from screens trick your brain into staying awake.
 Light is a powerful sleep/wake regulator for the body and brain (so you see now why our phones and streaming services mess things up for us so badly!)

-Nighttime anxiety feels overwhelming, but it’s not insurmountable.
-By addressing your emotions during the day, calming your body with techniques like RAIN, PMR, and seeking support when needed, you can break the cycle of sleeplessness.
+Night time anxiety feels overwhelming, but it’s not insurmountable.
+By holding some space for your emotions during the day, calming your body with techniques like PMR, and seeking support when needed, you can break the cycle of sleeplessness